 If you lived in one or more designated remote regions (prescribed northern zone or a prescribed intermediate zone) for at least six consecutive months, beginning or ending in the year, you can claim a deduction for residents of designated remote areas.

 The total amount you may claim includes the following deductions:

 - a deduction for travel for which you received taxable benefits from your employer

 If you are claiming an amount for travel expenses you incurred to obtain medical services that were not available in your area, you cannot use the expenses to claim a tax credit on line 378 of your return.

 You can claim an amount for meal and vehicle expenses incurred as travel expenses without having to keep or provide detailed receipts.

-See the Canada Revenue Agency website for more information on meal and vehicle expenses.
+See the Government of Canada website for more information on meal and vehicle expenses.

-If you live in a designated remote area, but your principal dwelling is located outside that area, each time you leave the area may constitute an interruption of the period of time you lived there.
-The frequency, purpose and duration of such absences are all factors to be considered.
-For example, if you leave the area as frequently as once a week, each absence is considered an interruption in the period of time you lived there.
+If you live in a designated remote area, but your principal dwelling is located outside that area, leaving the area may interrupt your period of residence.
+The frequency, purpose and duration of each absence are all factors to be considered.
+For example, if you leave the area as often as once a week, each absence is considered to interrupt your period of residence.

-Temporary absences such as vacations or temporary postings are not considered interruptions in the period of residence.
+Temporary absences such as vacations or temporary postings do not interrupt your period of residence.